manishthilagar/100-Days-of-Code/README.md

 # 100-Days-of-Code

 I'm trying to code for an hour every day for the next 100 days.
-I am following curriculum found at freecodecamp
+I am following curriculum found at www.freecodecamp.com